CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/HowtoActuallyTakenotes.md

 ---

 ### 1.4.2 Research Notes
 Here's where my advice gets a bit more specific.
 I previously wrote a blog post linked [here](https://caffeineandlasers.com/blogs/How_I_do_my_Research(As_a_PhD_Student).html) which goes into detail about how I take notes on various scientific papers.
-The short version is I use Zotero to track the PDFs of all scientific papers I read and through some plugins that syncs with my obsidian notes to create the obsidian note for each source automatically, then I can link my notes to the source easily.
+The short version is I use Zotero to track the PDFs of all scientific papers I read and through some plugins that sync with my obsidian notes to create the obsidian note for each source automatically, then I can link my notes to the source easily.

 I sometimes do the same with books.